 How To Give Up The Commute, Achieve A Great Work Lifestyle Balance and Still Have a Career

-Published about 3 years ago by Lucy Greenwood
+Published over 3 years ago by Lucy Greenwood

 London’s fast-paced environment and constantly growing market produces numerous career opportunities for tax professionals.
 For many, London is the plan, the goal, the destination.
 Unfortunately this destination comes at a price; both literally and figuratively with a high cost of living and often prohibitive transportation costs.
 Add to that the long commutes for those forced to live outside of London and it becomes difficult to understand why the capital has such a pull for many people.